wuman/android-bsf-api/README.md

 implementation of the `sun.misc.Service` and the `javax.imageio.spi.ServiceRegistry` classes.

-By default the `ScriptEngineManager` uses the `java.util.ServiceLoader` to load factories for `ScriptEngine` implementations in the Android framework on Gingerbread+ devices.
-For devices lower than Gingerbread, the included `Service` and `ServiceRegistry` classes are used to support backward compatibility.
+On Gingerbread+ devices, the `ScriptEngineManager` uses the Android-native `java.util.ServiceLoader` to load `ScriptEngine` factories.
+For devices before Gingerbread, factories are loaded via the included `Service` and `ServiceRegistry` classes to ensure backward compatibility.

 More information about the original bsf-api can be found at the [official BSF site](http://commons.apache.org/bsf/).